mdn/content/files/en-us/web/css/selector_list/index.md

 ## Description

-When more than one selectors shares the same declarations, they can be grouped together into a comma-separated list.
+When multiple selectors share the same declarations, they can be grouped together into a comma-separated list.
 Selector lists can also be passed as parameters to some functional CSS pseudo-classes.
 White space may appear before and/or after the comma.

 The following three declarations are equivalent: